IntroCSCI/colorvisionproject-ajalkaabi/README.md

 ## Description

 My program asks for a file name, reads the file, and prints out all the six characters color values that are there in the file.
 The color values are represented in hex format.
 Then the program prints out how many unique colors are in the file.
+Next, it checks for the commonly used colors in the file and consider them as the color palette of the file.
+It then checks if the color combination is good for several color blindlness condition.

 ### v0.2 Updates